Start today off right with a 52 Week Savings Challenge!

 Okay, so it might be hard to cut each bill in half, but there are ways to trim each of your bills.
 Start by sitting down and writing out all of your bills.

-Call your electric company, ask for some tips on how you can lower your bill each month.
+Call your electric company for tips on how to lower your bill each month.
 Be intentional with shutting off your lights during the day, hang clothes to dry, and switch out light bulbs to LED.
 Small changes can make a big difference.

 If you don’t want to do the work yourself, give Trim a try.
 Trim is a business that calls utility company’s for you and negotiates your bills, saving you big bucks.